Kushal-Shankar-1/BroadCastMailer/README.md

 # BroadCastMailer

-BroadCastMailer is an automated email sending tool designed to streamline the process of sending personalized emails to a list of recipients.
-This Python-based application is perfect for anyone looking to conduct email outreach, whether for job applications, marketing, networking, or other purposes.
+BroadCastMailer is an automated email sending tool designed for efficient and personalized outreach campaigns.
+Ideal for various purposes, it offers a streamlined approach to sending emails, managing recipient lists, and customizing content, suitable for users from diverse backgrounds.

 ## Features

-- Automated email sending to a list of recipients.
+- Automated email sending from a Gmail account.
-- Easy management of recipient details through an Excel file.
+- Recipient list management through an Excel file.
-- Personalization of emails using a customizable template.
+- Customizable email template for personalized messages.
-- Capability to attach files (e.g., resumes, brochures) to emails.
+- Support for attaching files, like resumes or brochures, to emails.

 ## Getting Started

-These instructions will guide you on how to set up and use BroadCastMailer for your own email outreach campaigns.
+Follow these instructions to set up and run BroadCastMailer for your email outreach.

 ### Prerequisites

-- Python 3.x installed on your machine.
+- Python 3.x
-- A Gmail account.
+- Pip (Python package manager)
-- Basic knowledge of Python and handling environment variables.
+- A Gmail account with 'Less Secure Apps' enabled or an App-Specific Password

 ### Installation